mchalapuk/offensive.js/README.md

 it by using default value or simply ignoring erroneus input would be a&nbsp;better way of handling such cases.

+#### Ping Server

-Following example shows how to use defensive prograggming to implement error handling in a service using [express.js][express] and [offensive.js][offensive].
+Following example is a fully functional HTTP-based ping server implemented using [express.js][express] with defensive checks on HTTP request implemented using [offensive.js][offensive].

 [express]: https://github.com/expressjs/express
 [offensive]: https://github.com/mchalapuk/offensive.js